 The examination of brain tissue can contribute to research about Alzheimer's disease and other dementias, including research into new treatments.
-Brain donations are essential to furthering these research advancements.
 Planning ahead will help in this process of giving the ultimate gift.

 - Arrangements must be made with a research center, tissue or brain bank, or university well in advance of the person's death.

 - Many organizations are not set up to accept a brain donation without prior arrangement; there may be eligibility requirements and consent forms to sign.

 - If the person with Alzheimer's did not make his/her wishes known for brain donation, the next of kin or legal guardian makes the decision.

 - Your local chapter of the Alzheimer's Association may have a directory of the brain banks and research centers nearest you.

 - The National Institute on Aging supports 30 Alzheimer's Disease Centers (ADCs) across the country that conduct Alzheimer's research.
 Some of these ADCs also have satellite centers.

 - Most ADCs accept brain donations only from research participants.

 - Click here to find out if an ADC is currently accepting brain donations.